This article contains affiliate links. If you use these links to buy something, we may earn commission.

 A public relations specialist is the person responsible for a politician’s public image and activities, promoting the role they wish to embody in the candidate and aiding in the furthering of their agenda and policies.

-They draft press releases, approve accompanying visual material, analyse and improve the image of the person or office they are employed to serve.
+They draft press releases, approve accompanying visual material, and analyse and improve the image of the person or office they are employed to serve.
 They may be called to action in assisting in the diffusion of a crisis in the media regarding their employer.

 Most political science or international relations majors dream of ultimately becoming esteemed policy advisors.
 They’re the people that formulate, manage and establish the policies and direction of an agency or administrative office.